shawntabrizi/rust-state-machine/src/22/template/README.md

 }
 ```

 Here you can see our `balances::Config` trait is inheriting from our `crate::system::Config` trait.
-This means that all types defined by `system::Config`, including the `AccountId`, is accessible through the `balances::Config` trait.
+This means that all types defined by `system::Config`, including the `AccountId`, are accessible through the `balances::Config` trait.
 Because of this, we do not need to redefine the `AccountId` type in `balances::Config`.

 In the Polkadot SDK ecosystem, we call this "tight coupling" because a runtime which contains the Balances Pallet must also contain the System Pallet.
 In a sense these two pallets are tightly coupled to one another.
-In fact, with Substrate, all pallets are tightly coupled to the System Pallet, because the System Pallet provides all the meta-types for your blockchain system.
+In fact, in the Polkadot SDK, all pallets are tightly coupled to the System Pallet, because the System Pallet provides all the meta-types for your blockchain system.

 ## Tightly Couple Balances To System